ANALYSIS-Venezuela adjusts as sanctions spur Western oil partners to retreat

 "PDVSA is much reduced, but it has adjusted," said Antero Alvarado, managing partner at consultancy Gas Energy Latin America in Caracas.

-The upcoming deadline for Chevron's license is the first faced by the Biden administration.
+The renewal of Chevron's license on Tuesday was the first granted by the Biden administration.
 Former President Donald Trump renewed it several times, out of concern the company's departure could allow Russian and Chinese rivals to take its assets.
 An April 2020 modification barred Chevron from drilling.

 In the year since that decision, output at Chevron's main projects has plummeted.
 The Petroboscan joint venture in western Venezuela, 40% owned by Chevron, has been largely offline for the past year.
 Petropiar, an Orinoco belt project 30% owned by Chevron, was producing 50,000 bpd as of mid-May, down from 80,000 bpd last August, according to PDVSA documents seen by Reuters.

-"If Chevron is forced to leave Venezuela, non-U.S. companies will fill the void and oil production will continue," Chevron spokesperson Ray Fohr said, adding the company was "hopeful" the license would be renewed.
+"If Chevron is forced to leave Venezuela, non-U.S. companies will fill the void and oil production will continue," Chevron spokesperson Ray Fohr said ahead of the license renewal.

 Chinese and Russian joint ventures are faring better.
 Sinovensa, an Orinoco belt project 40% owned by China National Petroleum Corp CNPET.UL, was producing 66,000 bpd in mid-May, a PDVSA report showed.
 Petromonagas - whose 40% stake is being transferred to Russia's Roszarubezhneft after Rosneft ROSN.MN left Venezuela - was producing 68,000 bpd.